-The program is semester-long and runs from week two to week nine.
-Unless you notify the Peer Mentoring Team that you want to roll over as a Mentor in the following semester, all profiles will automatically be deactivated after week ten.
+Unless you notify the Peer Mentoring Team that you want to roll over as a Mentor in the following semester, all profiles will automatically be deactivated after the program ends.

 Roll over to continue as a Mentor

 If you enjoyed your time in the program and want to continue sharing your experiences and knowledge with others, why not roll over as a Mentor?
 To stay in the program for the following semester, you'll need to notify the Peer Mentoring Team via https://swi.nu/offboarding.
 While you're at it, why not also request your Mentor certificate of recognition?